Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 ❌ Inability to add new money

-❌ Forced account closure (rare, but possible)
+❌ Forced account closure (rare, but common for Merrill Edge customers)

 Many brokerages (Fidelity, Vanguard, Schwab, etc.) simply do not want to service clients who live in the EU due to regulatory burdens.